Clinical Psychological Science (M.S.)

 Master's Thesis

-In addition to clinical training experiences, all students in the M.S. in clinical psychological science program will be required to complete and defend a master’s thesis project prior to their graduation from the program.
-This master’s thesis project is taken as PSYC 868 over three semesters for three credit hours per term at the University of Delaware.
+In addition to clinical training experiences, all students pursuing the M.S. in Clinical Psychological Science at UD will be required to complete and defend a master’s thesis project prior to their graduation from the program.
+This master’s thesis project is taken as PSYC 868 over three semesters for three credit hours per term.
 Students will work closely with program faculty to determine the type of project based on students’ interest and training goals (e.g., original research study, literature review, case study, paper presentation).
 Students begin working on their research thesis project in the spring of their first year, propose their project by the end of the fall of their second year, and orally defend their thesis in the spring of their second year.